 In a world of big banks and Wall Street fat cats, a good heist plot is great for getting attention.
 Sometimes sophisticated, sometimes chaotic, always complex – you have to stick around to see how the safe gets cracked.

 At risk of getting flagged by the FBI, I’m going to lay out the easiest path to break into a SAFE.
-This method is not illegal, but can still make you some money if things go well.
+This method is not illegal, but does involve risk and might make you some money if things go well.

 I’m talking about Simple Agreements for Future Equity.
 This is a financial instrument that allows you to invest in early stage businesses planning for big growth.